astrobsm/mdcanreg_cert/DIGITAL-OCEAN-DEPLOYMENT.md

    - Digital Ocean will automatically add the connection string to your environment

 5. **Deploy the application**:
-   - **IMPORTANT**: For Digital Ocean App Platform, we now use a fixed port (8080) approach
+   - **CRITICAL FOR DIGITAL OCEAN APP PLATFORM**: Use the following exact settings
    - Just use the provided Dockerfile and let Digital Ocean detect it
+     - The Dockerfile is specially configured for Digital Ocean App Platform
      - No build or run commands are needed
-     - The Dockerfile uses a fixed port 8080 which Digital Ocean App Platform expects
-   - If you want to use custom commands instead of the Dockerfile:
+   - If you prefer to use custom commands:
      - Build command: `pip install -r backend/requirements.txt`
-     - Run command: `gunicorn --bind 0.0.0.0:8080 do_app:app`
+     - Run command: `gunicorn --bind 0.0.0.0:8080 digital_ocean_app:app`
    - Click "Deploy to Production"
    - Wait for the build and deployment to complete
-   - If the app fails to deploy, check the logs for specific errors
+   - **IMPORTANT**: Check logs immediately after deployment for any issues

 ### Option 2: Deploy using Droplets and Docker